 Poor performance and high network consumption are the major problems with consensus algorithms like Paxos and Raft.
-For each access to these services, either write or read, it requires three times of broadcasting within the cluster to confirm in voting manner that the current access is acknowledged by the quorum.
+For each access to these services, either write or read, it requires 2 to 4 times of broadcasting within the cluster to confirm in voting manner that the current access is acknowledged by the quorum.
 This is because the master node needs to confirm it has the support from the majority while the operation is happening, and to confirm it remains to be the legal master node.

 In real cases, the overall performance is still very low and has strong impact to network IO, though the read performance can be optimized by degradation the overall consistency of the system or adding a lease mechanism.
 If we look back at the major accidents happened in Google, Facebook or Twitter, many of them are caused by network partition or wrong configuration (human error).
 Those errors lead to algorithms like Paxos and Raft broadcasting messages in an uncontrollable way, thus driving the whole system crashed.

 Furthermore, due to the high requirements of network IO (both throughput and latency), for Paxos and Raft algorithm, it is difficult (and expensive) to deploy a distributed cluster across multiple data centers with strong consistency (anti split brain) and high availability.
 For example: September 4, 2018, the cooling system failure of a Microsoft data center in South Central US caused Office, Active Directory, Visual Studio and other services to be offline for nearly 10 hours; Google GCE service was disconnected for 12 hours and lost some data permanently on August 20, 2015; Alipay was interrupted for several hours on May 27, 2015 and July 22, 2016; July 22, 2013 WeChat service interruption Hours; and May 2017 British Airways paralyzed for a few days and other major accidents both are due to the single IDC dependency.